stacklane/docs/🗄/Article/scripting/suppliers.md

 export {liveProduct as LiveProduct};
 ```

-In the above example `*/` is the resulting value exported.
-It is imported from the module named '📤', for all scripts
+The exported value `LiveProduct` may be imported from the module named '📤',
-inside `/product/{product}/*`, _and_ any descendant directories.
+for all scripts inside `/product/{product}/*`, _and_ any descendant directories.
 For example the Mustache file `/product/{product}/related/index.html`
 would be able import the `LiveProduct` value.

 # Importing Values {#import}

 Regardless of where the supplier exists in the path hierarchy, and regardless of the supplier's file name,
 all supplier values are located in the module named '📤'.
-This creates a simple flat namespace for
-importing named values.
+This creates a simple flat namespace for importing named values.

 ```javascript
 // Importing specific values: